strudel0209/ai-lz-baseline/README.md

 1. Authoring a flow - Authoring a flow using prompt flow in the Azure AI Foundry portal
 1. Deploying a flow to managed compute behind an Azure Machine Learning endpoint - The deployment of the executable flow created in Azure AI Foundry to managed online endpoint.
 The client UI that is hosted in Azure App Service accesses the deployed flow.
 1. Deploying a flow to Azure App Service (Self-hosted option) - The deployment of an executable flow as a container to Azure App Service.
 The client UI that accesses the flow is also hosted in Azure App Service.
+1. Azure AI Agents with private networking - The deployment of AI Agents that can only be accessed through private networking connections to ensure secure operation in a landing zone environment.

 ### Authoring a flow